php-fig/fig-standards/proposed/http-handlers/request-handlers-meta.md

 }
 ```

-Note the use of a "response prototype" in the above example; this approach
-allows the middleware to be agnostic of which PSR-7 implementation is in use,
-and yet still return a response in cases where it determines it should not
-delegate to the handler.
-Similarly, it is not concerned with how the request
+Note that the middleware is not concerned with how the request handler is
-handler is implemented; it merely uses it to produce a response when
+implemented; it merely uses it to produce a response when pre-conditions have
-pre-conditions have been met.
+been met.

 The `RoutingMiddleware` implementation described below follows a similar
 process: it analyzes the request to see if it matches known routes.
 In this